-One of the many benefits of owning a home is having the ability to sell it one day – hopefully for a healthy profit, which can then be leveraged to purchase a larger home, an investment or recreational property, or help finance your retirement.
-Once you decide that you’re ready to take the leap and list your home for sale, the next question you need to ask is, “How much is my house worth?”
-This is a loaded question indeed.
-It opens the floodgates to a slew of other factors that will each impact your decision on asking price, when to list your home, or if you should wait until more favourable market conditions.
+One of the many benefits of owning a home is having the ability to sell it one day – hopefully for a healthy profit, which can then be leveraged to purchase a larger home, an investment or recreational property, or to help finance your retirement.
+Once you decide that you’re ready to take the leap and list your home for sale, the next question you should ask yourself is, “How much is my house worth?”
+This is a loaded question indeed, as the answer will impact your decision on asking price, when to list your home, or if you should wait until more favourable market conditions.
 A professional real estate agent can best advise you on what’s happening in the housing market based on a number of different variables such as housing supply and demand in your area, among other things.

 The Price Is Right